stanford-cs324/winter2022/lectures/data.md

   * Downloaded 41 shards of Common Crawl (2016-2019).
   * Trained a binary classifier to predict WebText versus Common Crawl.
   * Sampled (kept) a document with higher probability if classifier deems it more similar to WebText.
-1. Performed **fuzzy deduplication** (detect 13-gram overlap, remove window or documents if occurred in <10 trainig documents), removing data from benchmark datasets.
+1. Performed **fuzzy deduplication** (detect 13-gram overlap, remove window or documents if occurred in <10 training documents), removing data from benchmark datasets.
 1. Expanded the diversity of the **data sources** (WebText2, Books1, Books2, Wikipedia).
 1. During training, Common Crawl is downsampled (Common Crawl is 82% of the dataset, but contributes only 60%).